-- 13. The outcomes of the review of implementation of the Convention were presented in UNEP/CBD/COP/9/14/Rev.1.
-This information is currently being updated based on the outcomes of the regional capacity-development workshops on NBSAPs and biodiversity mainstreaming, and on the fourth national reports.
-An updated document will be prepared for WGRI-3 in early 2010 and a preliminary version of this document will be issued in the second half of 2009.
-The findings will also be summarized in the Global Biodiversity Outlook. - 14.
-The third edition of the Global Biodiversity Outlook will contain further relevant information, including an assessment of the progress in implementing the Convention, achieving the 2010 Target and a study of future trends and scenarios for biodiversity and ecosystem services.
-The Executive Secretary will circulate the first draft of GBO-3 for peer review from August to October 2009.
-SBSTTA focal points and Bureau will be proactively invited to review the draft.
+14. The outcomes of the review of implementation of the Convention were presented in a revised note by the Executive Secretary on the subject prepared for the ninth meeting of the Conference of the Parties (UNEP/CBD/COP/9/14/Rev.1).
+This information is currently being updated based on the outcomes of the regional capacity-development workshops on national biodiversity strategies and action plans (NBSAPs) and biodiversity mainstreaming, and on the fourth national reports.
+An updated document will be prepared in early 2010 for submission to the Working Group on Review of

+Implementation of the Convention on Biological Diversity at its third meeting, and a preliminary version of this document will be issued in the second half of 2009.
+The findings will also be summarized in the third edition of the Global Biodiversity Outlook (GBO-3).

+15. The third edition of the Global Biodiversity Outlook will contain further relevant information, including an assessment of the progress in implementing the Convention, achieving the 2010 biodiversity target and a study of future trends and scenarios for biodiversity and ecosystem services.
+The Executive Secretary circulated the first draft of GBO-3 for peer-review in August.
+Based on the comments received as well as input from a scientific advisory meeting, and from the bureaus of the Conference of the Parties to the Convention and its Subsidiary Body on Scientific, Technical and Technological Advice (SBSTTA), a shorter and more synthetic version of GBO-3 was developed and released for peer-review in November 2009.
+Both documents were available for peer-review until 31 December 2009.
+SBSTTA focal points and Bureau were proactively invited to review the draft throughout the process.

-B. Formal consideration of the updated Strategic Plan and preparation of related documents
+C. Formal consideration of the updated Strategic Plan and preparation of related documents